 Plant nutrient analysis – corn

-Almost without fail, there will be one corn or soybean field with what we thought was planted in perfect conditions that looks less than stellar as we scout it during the growing season.
-If you suspect a nutrient deficiency (particularly of a secondary or micronutrient we don’t always have good soil tests for), plant analysis is a great option to consider for diagnosis.
+Without fail, there will be one corn or soybean field we thought was planted in perfect conditions that looks less than stellar when scouted during the growing season.
+If you suspect a nutrient deficiency (particularly of a secondary or micronutrient we don’t always have good soil tests for), plant analysis is a great option to consider.

-Plant analysis for monitoring of nutrient levels is typically done at the beginning of reproductive growth.
-If sampling for diagnostic purposes, however, don’t wait.
-Go ahead and pull samples now while corrective action might still be a possibility.
-For plants less than 12 inches tall, collect the whole plant at ground level.
+Plant analysis for monitoring of nutrient levels is typically done at the onset of reproductive growth.
+If sampling for diagnostic purposes, however, don’t wait – pull samples now while corrective action might still be possible.
+For either purpose, if collecting plants less than 12 inches tall, collect the whole plant at ground level.
 For larger plants, collect the top fully developed leaves (those with leaf collars).
 After reproductive growth starts, collect the ear leaves (below the uppermost developing ear).

-What should you test for?
-In Kansas, N, P, K, S, Zn, Cl and iron are the most commonly deficient nutrients.
-The KSU Soil Testing Lab and many others offer testing packages to provide a host of different nutrient testing options.
-Results will be returned as either a percent value or in parts per million for comparison to averages to help diagnose the issue at hand.
+In Kansas, Nitrogen (N), Phosphorus (P), Potassium (K), Sulfur (S), Zinc (Zn), Chlorine (Cl) and Iron (Fe) are the most commonly deficient nutrients.
+The KSU Soil Testing Lab and many others offer testing packages to provide options for testing of multiple nutrients.
+Results will be returned as either a percent value or in parts per million for comparison to averages to help in the diagnostic process.

-Tissue testing may not give you the “final answer,” but when used appropriately can help with field diagnostic issues during the growing season, as well aid in monitoring of a nutrient management program, both of which can help you fine tune management for future growing seasons.
-For additional information on tissue testing through the KSU Soil Testing Lab or tissue test result averages, contact me at any of our District Offices or via email to [email protected]
+Tissue testing may not give you the “final answer,” but when used appropriately, it can help diagnose issues during the growing season as well aid in monitoring of a nutrient management program, both of which can help you fine tune management for future growing seasons.
+For additional information on tissue testing through the KSU Soil Testing Lab or tissue test result averages, contact any of our District Offices or email me at [email protected]